KennyProgrammer/Force/.github/log/Force-Log_BrowserAndAssetsRefactoring.md

  - Remove AssetCreationData and AssetModificationState_NewAsset.
  - Rewrite behavior of DrawThumbnailEdit, now edit state have two state Create and Rename.
  - In future fix bug with is we copy from selectedDirectory to copyDirectory where selectedDirectory == copyDirectory.
+ #New
+ - Assets Importing state now have its own progress dialog. +
+ - Assets Importing starts now only if user focused on main window. +
+ - Replace AssetModificationState by AssetImportType, AssetChangeType, AssetChangeGType, AssetChangeState. +
+ - FileWatcher now change Assets directory and all its files and sub-directories. +
+ - Import Assets if they was modifyed outside Force.
+(Working...)
+ - Import Asset or Assets if they was modified inside Force.
+(Created, Renamed, Removed, Moved) -
+ - Import Asset or Assets using Drag Drop. -

 # Tests